aguilarm/mikaaguilar.com/content/about/_index.md

 ---
 title: "About"
-lastmod: 2020-01-26T17:10:08-06:00
+lastmod: 2020-09-22T17:10:08-06:00
 ---

 Throughout my career, I've made it a point to have a varied experience.
-I believe _every_ stack can offer valuable insights into problem solving with software.
+I believe _every_ stack can offer valuable insights into problem-solving with software.

+The incredible amount of excellent resources available to our industry is constantly inspiring, and I spend a lot of time [reading new books](/posts/bookshelf/) and [watching conference talks](/posts/talks-i-love/).

 Simple and elegant solutions really get me excited.
 This site is primarily built on [Hugo](https://gohugo.io) and I'm really hyped for things like [Svelte](svelte.dev).
-The [JAMStack](https://jamstack.org/) and the things companies like [Zeit](https://zeit.co/about) are up to are moving writing software for the web in an excellent direction.
+The [JAMStack](https://jamstack.org/) and the things companies like [Vercel](https://vercel.com/about) are up to are moving writing software for the web in an excellent direction.

 As I've become more comfortable in my technical abilities I've started moving increasingly towards mentoring others.

+Here are a few of the technologies I've worked with:

 #### Frameworks & Libraries